gavinmcutler/PythonCalc/README.md

 ## License

-This project is open source and available for educational purposes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Author Notes

 This project was built as a learning exercise in implementing symbolic mathematics.
 While integration features were initially planned, they are not currently implemented.
-Future updates may include additional calculus features.
+Future updates may include additional calculus features such as definite and indefinite integration.